riplaboratory/Kanaloa/SoftwareInstallation/OpenCV-Python/readme.md

 print('OpenCV directory: ' + cv.__file__)
 ```

-This should print which directory lines were added or removed from the PYTHONPATH, and print the current rospy name (probably '/unnamed', the current running verion of OpenCV, and the directory where the OpenCV symbolic link is located.
+This should print which directory lines were added or removed from the PYTHONPATH prior to the `rospy` and `cv2` imports, and print the current rospy name ('/unnamed'), the current running verion of OpenCV (which should be the newest version that you installed in this tutorial), and the directory where the OpenCV symbolic link is located.

-With this, you have:
-1. Set up a virtual Python environment through the `conda` environment manager.
-2. Installed OpenCV and OpenCV3 onto this virtul Python environment through the `conda` package installer.
-3. Learned how to manipulate the directories on the PYTHONPATH, to avoid conflicting symbolic import links to Python libraries, particularly `cv2` and `rospy`.